orthecreedence/ghostie/README.md

 ```

 This starts the demo level, which is a basic demonstration of a mobile character
 and interaction with the physics environment.
+The demo level is tiny for now,
+but the idea is eventually to create a full-blown game level in the demo.

 Key bindings: